-Pultruded fiberglass angles, bars and channels (ABCs) provide multiple advantages and are more durable and versatile than traditionally used materials like wood, steel, or aluminum.
+Pultruded fiberglass angles, bars, and channels (ABCs) offer multiple advantages and are more durable and versatile than traditional materials such as wood, steel, or aluminum.

 Pultruded ABCs are made of composite materials comprising polyester or other resins and fiberglass.
 A manufacturing technique known as pultrusion produces fiber-reinforced plastic (FRP), with a continuous length of reinforcing fibers that are lightweight yet strong.

 Profiles can be formed into any shape or size and customized to meet the needs of various applications.
-During the pultrusion process, the composite matrices can be varied to create profiles that have different characteristics.
+During pultrusion, the composite matrix can be varied to create profiles with different characteristics.

 Resin systems and glass content can be adjusted to meet specific requirements, such as providing high strength, tolerating different temperature ranges, or adding flame-retardant, track-resistant, and corrosion-resistant properties.